 Bachelor's degree programs in aircraft maintenance technology teach the technical skills, theory and science involved in aviation technology.
 Students take courses in:

 Popular Career Options

 Certified airframe and powerplant (A&P) technicians find jobs with major and regional airlines, government agencies and aircraft manufacturers.
 Most aircraft maintenance technicians are FAA certified A&P technicians and may eventually find positions such as:

 - Aircraft repairer

 Students who receive associate's degrees may work as aviation technicians and advance to supervising and management positions with the FAA, major airlines or aircraft manufacturers.
 Commercial piloting, performance testing, repair management and maintenance engineering are also possible occupations.
 Further formal study in aerospace electronics and information technology may yield wider job opportunities in aerospace and aviation fields.

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported that job growth for aircraft mechanics and service technicians is expected to see little to no change during the 2014-2024 decade.
-The BLS also reported the national median annual salary for these workers was $58,370 in 2015 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that job growth for aircraft mechanics and service technicians is expected to see a 3% job growth during the 2018-2028 decade.
+The BLS also reported the national median annual salary for these workers was $$62,920 in 2018 (www.bls.gov).